mrbusche/backseatfan.com/_posts/2009-09-14-crabtree-may-re-enter-the-2010-draft.md

   </p>

   <p>
     Crabtree is just afraid of Singletary.
 By not signing he is probably on Singletary's bad side.
 I really don't think you want to be on Singletary's bad side.
-He will tackle you, yell at you, and probably make you run &#8220;The Hill&#8221; while you carry him on your back.
+He will tackle you, yell at you, and probably make you run "The Hill" while you carry him on your back.
   </p>
 </div>